Pietrouberti/GossipApp/README.md

+# DurHack 2024
-# Gossip - Reimagining Internal Company Communication
+## Gossip - Reimagining Internal Company Communication

 ### !!
 See the project overview in [Presentation.pdf](./Presentation.pdf) located in the root directory !!
 Get a brief explanation of the idea behind the project and the core technology involved.